CumulusNetworks/docs/content/guides/nvidia-air/Quick-Start.md

 From the Air landing page, you can manage simulations.
 There are three options for each public simulation:

 - **Power On/Off**: Wakes the simulation up or puts it to sleep.
-- **Rebuild**: Resets the simulation to a factory default setting.
+- **Rebuild**: Resets the simulation to its initial configuration.
 This is useful if you've made many changes to the simulation and it is no longer in a desireable state.
 - **Delete**: Deletes the simulation.

 {{<img src="/images/guides/nvidia-air/ManagingSim.png" width="800px">}}